RubenSibon/dotfiles/.dotfiles/README.md

 `rm -Rf .gitmodules .gitignore`

+And edit your `.gitconfig` file: be sure to remove references the `.dotfiles`  directory and this repo.

 Then remove what you no longer want to use like Antigen/Vundle for Vim and more.
 Look online for instructions on how to do that.

 After that you may want to reset the `.zshrc` and `.vimrc` files to their defaults or at least remove references to the things that have been removed.